 Do I need travel insurance?

-Yes, we ask all our clients to take out comprehensive travel insurance in their countries, prior to travel.
+Yes, we ask all our clients to take out comprehensive travel insurance in their countries, at the time of booking.

 How will I know what Visas will be required?